 Family, friends, and creating things to help other people are the most important things to me.
-This open-source portfolio website for example was made to help product managers easily create an online presence.

 FUN GOALS